Artemmkin/infrastructure-as-code-tutorial/docs/03-scripts.md

 But scripts are not suitable for every operations task and have many downsides.
 We'll discuss more on that in the next labs.

-Destroy the current VM and before moving onto the next step:
+Destroy the current VM before moving onto the next step:

 ```bash
 $ gcloud compute instances delete raddit-instance-3